kchobantonov/jsonforms-vuetify-webcomponent/README.md

 This is a monorepo containing the JSON Forms extended Vuetify renderers, webcomponent, VS Code extension and an example application.

+See [jsonforms-vuetify-webcomponent.netlify.app](https://jsonforms-vuetify-webcomponent.netlify.app) for the deployed example application.

+The example application is based on [JSON Forms Vuetify Renderers](https://github.com/eclipsesource/jsonforms-vuetify-renderers) example project but adds more examples to demonstrate the additioanal renderers that are included in the webcomponent, like [TemplateLayout Renderer](https://jsonforms-vuetify-webcomponent.netlify.app/#/example/template-layout)

 ## JSON Forms

 See [jsonforms.io](https://jsonforms.io/) and the [main repository](https://github.com/eclipsesource/jsonforms) for more information about JSON Forms.